LedgerHQ/ledger-live/docs/derivation.md

 **When we integrate a new coin, we will always to try to converge the existing approaches to the most common used paradigm and will always prefer BIP 44 when possible.** Sometimes we support more than one, for instance when we integrated Tezos there where both tezbox and galleon that had different _default_ derivation, we found a way to scan for both.

-All exceptions are written in [src/derivation.js](../src/derivation.js).
+All exceptions are written in [src/derivation.ts](../src/derivation.ts).

 ## DerivationMode ?

-derivation.js exposes a type called `DerivationMode`.
+derivation.ts exposes a type called `DerivationMode`.
 It's essentially an enum string of all possible derivation schemes.

 By convention we use `""` to describe the legacy 44 purpose. (it's essentially the "default").
 Otherwise we have `"segwit"` and `"native_segwit"`, but many more.

 The DerivationMode is used for many things and is part of the Account information. (it's contained in the account `id`)

-Most of the functions that are exposed by derivation.js will take a DerivationMode in parameter.
+Most of the functions that are exposed by derivation.ts will take a DerivationMode in parameter.

 ## getDerivationModesForCurrency

-The starting point of derivation.js is essentially `getDerivationModesForCurrency`.
+The starting point of derivation.ts is essentially `getDerivationModesForCurrency`.
 This function is used by the `bridge.scanAccounts` logic to know where to derive accounts.
 It gives for a given crypto currency the array of "DerivationMode" to scan for.

 So for instance, for Bitcoin we described there were 3 classical cases, that function would just return `[ "", "segwit", "native_segwit" ]`.